 3) As per Multimedia Priority Service (MPS), mentioned in clause 5.16.5 of TS 23.501[6], allows service users priority access to the system resources under congestion, creating the ability to deliver or complete session of a high priority nature.
-Service users are priority users such as government officials, authorized users etc., This priority access is for special users – whose requirements are quite different from time bound reliable and fault tolerant ambientioT communications.
-Priority access as applied to ambientIoT devices can be explored for time bound reliable and fault tolerant ambientIoT communication.
+Service users are priority users such as government officials, authorized users etc., This priority access is for special users – whose requirements are quite different from time bound reliable and fault tolerant Ambient IoT communications.
+Priority access as applied to Ambient IoT devices can be explored for time bound reliable and fault tolerant Ambient IoT communication.

 4) RRC controls the scheduling of user data in the uplink by associating each logical channel with a logical channel priority, a prioritised bit rate (PBR), and a buffer size duration (BSD), mentioned in clause 10.5 of TS 38.300 [7].
-Though these requirements for UE, these logical channel prirority can be extened to ambientioT devices.
+Though these requirements for UE, these logical channel priority can be extended to Ambient IoT devices.

 5) Massive Machine type Communication (mMTC) in TS 22.368 [8], defines KPI and protocol to communicate with a large number of IoT devices connected typically transmitting low volume of non-delay sensitive data.
 It also requires that the devices have long lasting battery.
-Though large number of ambientIoT connected device communication is applicable but ambientIoT devices operates on Energy Efficient technologies where power is unreliable.
-Hence these KPI and protocol may not be applicable directly but some of them can be extended to ambientIoT communication.
+Though large number of Ambient IoT connected device communication is applicable but Ambient IoT devices operates on Energy Efficient technologies where power is unreliable.
+Hence these KPI and protocol may not be applicable directly but some of them can be extended to Ambient IoT communication.

 5.A.6 Potential New Requirements needed to support the use case